Rolfing® Press Coverage, Articles, and Research

 Project: UCLA Department of Kinesiology; five year study conducted by Dr. Valerie Hunt and Dr. Wayne Massey; "A Study of Structural Integration from Neuromuscular, Energy Field and Emotional Approaches" completed in 1977.
 There were measurements before and after Rolfing of anxiety states, brain hemisphere activity, energy field photography, DC recordings of energy flow in electrical voltage readings, EMG recordings from sixteen separate muscles, electromyograms of neuromuscular patterning of energy, and electronic auric field study.

-Result: This five-year study produced extensive evidence demonstrating the benefits of Rolfing, such as:
+Result: This five-year study demonstrated benefits of Rolfing including:

 - Greater physical skill